-In light of the stalled property development environment, which deteriorated markedly even between the time of the 2008 Council review of WWL and the Company's preparation of its Statement of Intent and Business Plan in May 2009, WWL proposes to investigate interim uses for a number of development sites on the waterfront.
+In light of the stalled property development environment WWL proposed to investigate interim uses for a number of development sites on the waterfront.
 This activity is in response to the following:

-• Car parking, pending development of various sites on the waterfront, has been an acceptable activity historically.
-It provides a useful facility to commuters and visitors alike and, importantly, provides an excellent return with very little capital expenditure requirement;
+- Car parking, pending development of various sites on the waterfront, has been an acceptable activity historically.
+It provides a useful facility to commuters and visitors alike and, importantly, provides an excellent return with little capital expenditure requirement; - Changed economic circumstances, locally and globally, have resulted in the likelihood of waterfront sites not being developed in the short or even medium term.
+Current predictions are that we may not see development occurring on most of the larger waterfront sites for at least three years. - Uses other than car parking may be more appropriate for these prime high profile sites, subject to financial returns;

-- Changed economic circumstances, locally and globally, have resulted in the likelihood of waterfront sites not being developed in the short or even medium term.
-Current predictions are that we may not see development occurring on most of the larger waterfront sites for up to 5 years. - Uses other than car parking may be more appropriate for these prime high profile sites, subject to financial returns; - Consideration has been given to 'gaps' in Wellington's total recreational and tourism offering, as identified by Positively Wellington Tourism and Wellington City Council, and how the Waterfront Company can assist in addressing these shortfalls.
+Consideration has been given to 'gaps' in Wellington's total recreational and tourism offering, as identified by Positively Wellington Tourism and Wellington City Council, and how WWL can assist in addressing these shortfalls.
 Consideration has also been given to the demands faced by the city for the hosting of events during the Rugby World Cup in 2011.